 Current Projects

-I am conducting fieldwork on a transnational story of Merino sheep, beginning with their migration from Spain to Vermont.
-I’m grateful for the generosity of historians, environmental experts, experts in transhumancia, shepherds and cultural coordinators in Spain who have spoken to me about the roles that sheep have historically played in the economy, culture and environment there.
-Of note are the ways that migrating sheep support biodiversity and how they are currently helping to prevent wildfires.
-My project partners in Spain are interested in transnational dialogue about history and response to climate change, and have offered to host Middlebury students there for a course on transhumancia, rural identity and Merinos.
-I also have funding to develop a course for Middlebury students to conduct fieldwork on Merino sheep, past and present, in Vermont.
-I am indebted to Middlebury College and the Whiting Foundation for funding for this project.
+I am conducting fieldwork on the transnational story of Merino sheep, beginning with their migration from Spain to Vermont, and migration from Vermont to other continents.
+I’m grateful for the generosity of historians, environmental scientists, shepherds, fiber artists, cultural coordinators, and organizers of farming and weaving cooperatives in Spain, Vermont and northern Argentina who have spoken to me about the roles that sheep and wool have historically played in their economies, culture and environment.
+I’m particularly interested in the ways that migrating or rotationally grazed sheep support soil health and biodiversity, and how their grazing also helps prevent wildfires induced by climate change.
+My project partners in Spain are Argentina are interested in transnational dialogue about history and response to climate change, transhumancia, rural economies, and fiber arts.
+I would love to host a conference to facilitiate this conversation ahead of or concurrent with the United Nations 2026 International Year of Rangelands and Pastoralists.
+I am indebted to Middlebury College, the Marion and Jasper Whiting Foundation, and the Kathryn Wasserman Davis Collaborative in Conflict Transformation for funding for this project.

 image from Vermont Historical Society